 - 1. Set up your database by following the guide that applies to you at Connecting Jira applications to a - 2.
-Install with your operating systemby following the guide below that applies to you: - Installing Jira applications on Windows - Installing Jira applications on Linux - 3.
+Install it on your operating system by following the appropriate guide below: - Installing Jira applications on Windows - Installing Jira applications on Linux - 3.
 Once installed, follow the tutorial on Getting started for service project adminsto set up Jira Service Management for your support teams.